- Cheapest non-owner car insurance companies in South Dakota

 What does South Dakota non-owner car insurance cover?

-A South Dakota non-owner car insurance policy only provides the legally required coverage to be on the road.
-It includes all South Dakota minimum car insurance requirements.
-It doesn't cover any damage to the vehicle itself.
+A South Dakota non-owner car insurance policy provides only the basic coverage required to drive legally.
+It satisfies all the minimum car insurance requirements in South Dakota, but it won't cover any damage to the vehicle you're driving.

 The bottom line: Non-owner car insurance in South Dakota